Kunga (equid): Archaeology and paleogenomics

 They are known to have been used for funerary purposes, as demonstrated by high-status-funeral disbursement records for harnesses, and they have been identified with more than 40 equids that were sacrificed and ceremonially buried in elite graves at Umm el-Marra, Syria, in separate chambers from the burials of adult humans but many accompanied by human infants with signs of having been sacrificed.
 These buried kunga may have been intended either as offerings to deities, or as companions of the buried human elites, while such burials may also have served a legitimizing role for the royal lines and elite, with sacrificed 'royal' equids serving as analogs of human royals.
 Like the 'superior' kunga of cuneiform, these equids were all male, ranging in size from 1.19 m to 1.36 m.
 There are inherent challenges in identifying the species of equid skeletons, but the Umm el-Marra equids shared signs of domestication such as bit wear and evidence of foddering rather than grazing.
-They had a prominent overbite that suggested all represented a common population of equid, while their bones had a combination of onager and donkey characteristics, being sized more like the former, but with the greater robustness of the latter, as might be expected in a hybrid between the two equid species.
+They had a prominent overbite, while their bones had a combination of onager and donkey characteristics, being sized more like the former, but with the greater robustness of the latter, as might be expected in a hybrid between the two equid species.
 Such a hybrid would have been stronger and faster than the donkey, while less intractable to taming than the Syrian wild ass.
 Their hypothesized taxonomic identity was proven by a genomic analysis reported in 2022 that compared genomes from several of these skeletons with those of extant and extinct equids, and concluded that all of the Umm el-Marra skeletons were F1 hybrid progeny of captured male Syrian wild asses with female domesticated donkeys (jenny).
 These results make the kunga the earliest known human-engineered hybrid animal, predating the earliest mule by about 1500 years.
 The preference for a jenny over a jack (male) as the donkey parent represents a conscious choice to have the more tractable domestic species as the maternal parent for simpler husbandry.
 That all tested individuals were F1 hybrids reinforces the likelihood that kunga were sterile.

 Fate

 Though the kunga held its elite status for half a millennium, it would be supplanted by both domestic horses and their donkey hybrid, the mule, introduced to the region at the end of the third millennium BCE and after that time seen filling the roles previously occupied by the kunga, which rapidly disappear from the historical record.
 A similar hybrid was reportedly produced at the London Zoo in 1883, but the subsequent extinction of the Syrian wild ass makes it impossible now to reproduce the kunga's precise taxonomic cross.
-It’s technically possible to hybridize a standard onager jack to a donkey jenny to produce an animal similar to a kunga but most onagers are kept in zoological institutions that would rather spend their efforts and resources breeding for fertile pure onagers, opposed to sterile kunga-like hybrids.